Amanda-Zheng/GNNEvaluator/README.md

 ```
 python meta_set_save_induct-1.py --source=${yourdataset} --num_metas=${yournums} --interval=${yourinterval}
 ```
-(2) Use the step-(1) obtained augmented graphs to create model-related Discgraph set with the unseen target graph with the commands like in:
+(2) Use step-(1) obtained augmented graphs to create a model-related Discgraph set with the unseen target graph with the commands like in:
 ```
 GNNEvaluator-git/2-MetaG_Gen.sh
 ```